haacked/haacked.com/_posts/archived/2006-01-17-SettingUpCVSCommitEmailsInSourceForge.aspx.markdown

 ---
 layout: post
-title: "Setting Up CVS Commit Emails In SourceForge"
+title: Setting Up CVS Commit Emails In SourceForge
 date: 2006-01-17 -0800
 comments: true
 disqus_identifier: 11526
 categories: []
+redirect_from: "/archive/2006/01/16/SettingUpCVSCommitEmailsInSourceForge.aspx/"
 ---

 One key component of open source projects is getting others involved in code review.
 In fact, that has always been one of the promises of open source software that with the hundreds and thousands of eyeballs looking